YehJordan/YehJordan/README.md

 - [Movie Database](https://github.com/YehJordan/movie_Database) - A JavaScript app where the user can query movies using keywords to find movie information with the help of the IMDbOT API
 - [TerraQuest](https://github.com/benjaminsunliu/TerraQuest) - A web app developped for PolyHacks 2024.
 Aims to promote environmental sustainability
 - [Pet Adoption](https://github.com/YehJordan/Web-Project) - JavaScript Website to adopt pets or put pets up for adoption
+- [Tower Defense](https://github.com/YehJordan/TowerDefense-in-CPP) - A tower defense game developped in C++, making use of some software patterns.

 ## 📫 Get in Touch